Articles x Stories

 Learn more about all of our wonderful parks below and get out there!

-Select the button to view a full screen experience of a virtual trail.
-Map your perfect route using Trail Genius elevation measurements and approximate trail times.
+Select the button to view a fully interactive experience with our virtual trail maps.
+Find your perfect route using Trail Genius elevation measurements and approximate trail times.

 2,400 acres of wilderness await you which offer prime locations for hiking, swimming, fishing, backpack camping, cross-country skiing, and snowshoeing.
 Located in Ellison Bay, Newport State Park features 11 miles of Lake Michigan shoreline and 30 miles of hiking trails.
 Call 920-854-2500 for details.

 Winter Hours: Park open Daily 6am-11pm, Office open 10-4, with occasional exceptions

 The area's largest state park featuring 3,776 acres along the bay.
 Enjoy an 18-hole championship golf course, hiking and bicycle trails, a VITA course, camping, groomed ski trails, snowmobiling, sledding, swimming, and fishing.
 Tour Eagle Bluff Lighthouse or the Nature Center, spend the afternoon at Nicolet Beach, then attend an evening performance at American Folklore Theater.
 For general park info: 920-868-3258.
 For the Nature Center: 920-854-5976 and to reach the golf course: 920-854-5791.View Peninsula State Park Trail Map

 This 1,178-acre park features more than two miles of Green Bay shoreline.
 Located in southern Sturgeon Bay, the park offers a variety of biking trails, six miles of hiking trails, camping, groomed ski trails, snowmobiling trails, an observation tour, boat ramp, and fishing hot spots.
 For more information, call 920-746-2890.View Potawatomi State Park Trail Map